 Abdominoplasty can be one of the more uncomfortable plastic surgery procedures and probably requires a more time-consuming and limiting recovery.
 You will be encouraged to be moving and walking within 1 to 2 days.
 Light activity is comfortable in 10 to 20 days.
 Sports will not be comfortable for about 6 weeks.

-Can you combine a tummy tuck with other procedures?
+Can you combine an Abdominoplasty with other procedures?

 Tummy tucks do not need to be stand-alone procedures.
 You’ve probably heard of a mommy makeover.
 These combine a tummy tuck with liposuction and a breast lift.
 Liposuction is often a part of most tummy tuck procedures, but it can be extended to the thighs and buttocks when combined with a tummy tuck.
 If you want to address loose skin on your outer thighs and buttocks, we can extend your lower tummy tuck incision past the hipbones and out around the flanks.
 This then adds the benefits of an outer thigh lift and even a buttock lift.